bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Remember that the name attribute sets the key for the value submitted to the web server.

-Later in this module, I\'ll explain why I set the ID attribute.
+Later in this module, I&apos;ll explain why I set the ID attribute.

 Next, I add an input element for the last name.